wbcr/attiny10-quickstart/Readme.md

 # AVR Development Quick Start

-** ATtiny10 w/ STK600 for external TPI programming **
+**ATtiny10 w/ STK600 for external TPI programming**

 This a tiny example project to quick start development using the Atmel toolchain under Linux.
 It uses the ATTiny10 that can be programmed only in TPI mode.
-STK600 does not directly support external programming in TPI mode
+STK600 does not directly support external programming in TPI mode, because it requires a +12V reset signal, that was presumably considered unsafe on the header shared for ISP programmig.
+The workaround is to disconnect the RESET pin on the MCU from this header and connect it directly from the RESET jumper. **WARNING: accidentaly connecting the RESET signal to a different pin on your MCU may result in HW damage.*

 ## 1. Install the development toolchain